sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

 * Import to ETL.

-* The workflows and datasets which are present in ETL will remain as it is just, the new workflows and datasets will be created which are present in the Connectors (data present in the zip file).
+* The workflows and datasets which are present in ETL will remain as it is, only the new workflows and datasets will be created which are present in the Connectors (data present in the zip file).